FAQs

 -

-Coaching is effective when a client has time to reflect on their life, current situation, and future goals.
+Coaching is effective when a client has time to reflect on their current situation and future goals.
 In addition, clients will have the opportunity to put actions and/or mindsets which result from coaching conversations into practice.
-As such, the coaching process will take place over a minimum of five sessions.
-I also offer a package of ten sessions.
-Please contact me about a custom package if you are interested in more than ten sessions.
+As such, the coaching relationship is long-term, not having a fixed number of sessions.

 -